This post is sponsored by Rockridge Press

 When I first bought my Instant Pot a couple years ago, I had NO IDEA what to make in it.
 In fact, for the first year I think I only used it for cooking quinoa and plain chicken.
 I definitely wasn’t using it to its full potential.

-For example, the recipe for this Vegan Chickpea Curry calls for a tablespoon of sugar in the book, but I decided to use maple syrup instead.
+This Vegan Chickpea Curry calls for a tablespoon of sugar in the book, but I decided to use maple syrup as a natural sweetener instead.
 It’s a totally easy swap.

-The Chickpea Curry recipe below comes from the Instant Pot® cookbook, and it’s one of the first curry recipes I’ve made that doesn’t call for any sort of cream or dairy-substitute, like coconut milk.
+The Chickpea Curry recipe below is one of the first curry recipes I’ve made that doesn’t call for any sort of cream or dairy-substitute, like coconut milk.
 It’s a lighter, tomato-based curry that’s full of flavor and happens to be super simple to make.
 I hope you’ll enjoy it!

 This Vegan Chickpea Curry make a fast vegetarian dinner, especially when cooked in an electric pressure cooker like the Instant Pot.